openstack-archive/murano/doc/source/draft/admin-guide/installation.rst

 So, changing ``"upload_package": "rule:default"`` to ``"rule:admin_api"``
 will forbid regular users to upload packages.

+For reference:

+- ``"get_package"`` is checked whenever a user accesses a package from the catalog. default: anyone
+- ``"upload_package"`` is checked whenever a user uploads a package to the catalog.  default: anyone
+- ``"modify_package"`` is checked whenever a user modifies a package in the catalog. default: anyone
+- ``"publicize_package"`` is checked whenever a user is trying to make a murano package public (both when creating a new package or modifying an existing one). default: admin users
+- ``"manage_public_package"`` is checked whenever a user attempts to modify parameters of a public package. default: admin users
+- ``"delete_package"`` is checked whenever a user attempts to delete a package from the catalog. default: anyone
+- ``"download_package"`` is checked whenever a user attempts to download a package from the catalog. default: anyone
+- ``"list_environments_all_tenants"`` is checked whenever a request to list environments of all tenants is made. default: admin users
+- ``"execute_action"`` is checked whenever a user attempts to execute an action on deployment environments. default: anyone

 Uploading package wizard in murano dashboard consists of several steps.
 Upload package API call requested from the first form and modify from the second one.
 It provides modifying package parameters on time of